shawlab-moffitt/DRPPM-PATH-SURV-IEOR/README.md

   * This should be a tab delimited file with each row depicting a sample by the same name as in the expression matrix followed by informative columns containing survival data and other features to analyze the samples by.
   * Required columns:
     * A sample name column
-    * A survival time and ID column (can be more than one type of survival time)
+    * A survival time (in days) and ID column (can be more than one type of survival time)
     * Feature column(s) that allow for grouping of samples for analysis
   * Optional Column
     * A sample type column that allows for an initial subsetting of samples followed by grouping by feature (ex.
 Tissue or Disease Type)